 White Gold vs. Platinum: Which Is the Best Metal For Your Ring?

-For many individuals, the quest for the perfect engagement ring ends at the diamond or gemstone.
-However, they will quickly come to realize that when crafting their ring, an immense amount of contemplation also goes into the band itself, on which the stone is set.
-Ideally, the band for an engagement ring is made up of either gold or platinum.
-These two metals both have incredible durability, value and an appealing look.
-But the debate gets heated when you narrow it down by color.
-They look similar, so which is better in the white gold vs platinum rivalry?
+Think your quest for the perfect engagement ring ends at the diamond or gemstone?
+Not so fast!
+When crafting the ring, you need to contemplate the band on which the stone is set.
+Ideally, the band for an engagement ring is made of either gold or platinum.
+These two metals have incredible durability, value and an appealing look.
+But the debate gets heated when you start talking color — they look similar, so in the white gold vs. platinum rivalry, who should win?

 White Gold Quality & Purity